mahanzavari/ARBAB/README.md

-# ARBAB Database
+# Database Management System (DBMS) Project

-A simple database system implemented in C, featuring a hashmap for table storage and a Red-Black Tree for indexing.
-This project is designed to demonstrate basic database operations such as creating tables, adding records, deleting records, updating records, and querying data.
+This project is a simple Database Management System (DBMS) implemented in C. It supports basic database operations such as creating tables, adding records, deleting records, updating records, and querying data.
+The system also includes indexing using a Red-Black Tree for efficient data retrieval.

 ---